Manish-Thakur/Claude_Skills_Catalog/README.md

 This repository contains handful skill catalog that can be used by any coding agent for better productivity as a software engineer

 ### How to use skill prompts
 just clone the file into a local folder/repository, use VS Code for best usage.
 From AI chat window try to access the path of that file.
-Call prompts like this :
+Rename files to SKILL.md before use(remove any prefix); call prompts like this :
 /endpoint-coverage-score Audit [ClassName/TargetFileName] coverage
 /endpoint-coverage-score Find gaps for [ClassName/TargetFileName] endpoints
 /endpoint-coverage-score Improve coverage for [ClassName/TargetFileName] to 100%